|TICKET TYPE / APPLICABLE PRICE BAND||FILMS||LIVE ARTS|

 |ADULTS (26 years up to State Pension Age)||£7.50||£15|

 |ELEVENSES / PARENT & BABY – ALL||£6.50||N/A|

 |*No £1 Picture This discount for family matinee|

-*Picture This members who are entitled to a reduced price (concessionary) ticket will receive their Picture This discount off their concessionary price (please show proof of concession as well as your Picture This card when booking / buying tickets).
+**Picture This members who are entitled to reduced price entry will receive the Picture This discount off the concessionary price (please show proof of concession and your Picture This card when buying tickets).

 Find out more about our Picture This Membership